ameerhamzaa47/supabase-auth/README.md

 4. **Protected Routes:** Certain pages check for an active session and restrict access if the user is not authenticated.
 5. **Extensibility:** The authentication logic is modular, making it easy to add social logins or other providers supported by Supabase.

-This structure is ensures a clear separation of concerns and provides a solid foundation for building secure, scalable authentication in Next.js applications.
+This structure ensures a clear separation of concerns and provides a solid foundation for building secure, scalable authentication in Next.js applications. -->